-Even if your city has Craigslist, you should still check the newspaper classifieds too.
-You will see some duplicates, but you'll probably find exclusive listings too.
-Computer-savvy folks aren't the only ones who hold yard sales.
+And, even if your city has Craigslist, you should still check the newspaper classifieds, too.
+You will see some duplicates, but you will probably find exclusive listings.
+Computer-savvy folks are not the only people who hold yard sales.

-Keep an eye out for garage sale signs for sales that aren't already on your shopping route.
+Keep an eye out for garage sale signs for sales that are not already on your yard sale shopping route.
 When you see one, make a detour and go to it.

-If it's not on your list, there's a good chance the seller didn't place any ads.
-Unadvertised garage sales don't get as many shoppers.
+If it is not on your list, there is a good chance the seller did not place any ads.
+Unadvertised garage sales do not get as many shoppers.
 Fewer shoppers mean you have a better shot at finding something good.
-Some of my best finds (at the cheapest prices) came from unlisted yard sales.
+Some of the best finds (at the lowest prices) came from unlisted yard sales.

-You're most likely to see yard sale signs on big streets and busy intersections.
+You are most likely to see yard sale signs on big streets and busy intersections.
 You may also see signs for unlisted sales near the homes of advertised sales, especially in non-Craigslist towns.
-Sellers too frugal to pay for their own listings sometimes throw a sale together when someone else on their street places an ad.
+Sellers too frugal to pay for their listings sometimes throw a sale together when someone else on their street places an ad.